fr4nsyz/fr4nsyz/README.md

 Honors Computer Science major @ UofA with a focus on systems programming, cybersecurity, and AI

 *Also it's fran-swa not fran-kois.
 I just can't be bothered to put an accent.
-Also I like the pure ascii look.*
+Also I like the pure ascii look :p

 ### Experience:
 - SWE Intern @ [IBM](https://www.ibm.com/ca-en)